Guy Spier: Career

 In 2003, along with David Einhorn, Bill Ackman, and Whitney Tilson, Spier became the target of investigations by Eliot Spitzer, then the New York Attorney General, as well as by the U.S. Securities and Exchange Commission regarding short sales of Farmer Mac, MBIA, and Allied Capital.
-The meltdown of these companies during the 2008 financial crisis vindicated their short thesis and became the subject of books by Ackman and Einhorn.
+The meltdown of these companies during the 2008 financial crisis vindicated their short thesis.